olincollege/pVMpkin/README.md

 ### Running the Virtual Machine

 From the `build/` directory, you can run LC-3 compiled Assembly programs using pVMpkin.
-We have included demo programs in the `demos` directory, borrowed from [this 2048 repo](https://github.com/rpendleton/lc3-2048/tree/main) and [this Rogue-like repo](https://github.com/justinmeiners/lc3-rogue).

-To run pVMpkin, use the following syntax from within your `build/` directory:
+To run `pVMpkin`, use the following syntax from within your `build/` directory:

 ```bash
 ./src/pVMpkin [path_to_obj_file]